Is our team working efficiently? And how much time do we spend on activities that don’t add value?

 If you are asking yourself these questions and are not just looking for a one-time change, then today’s article is just for you.

-To assess whether your team is effective, you’ll need to look at the activities you use to deliver value to your customers (the so-called value stream).
+To assess whether your team is efficient, you’ll need to look at the activities you use to deliver value to your customers (the so-called value stream).
 Each value stream contains activities that add value to our product, which is why we want to preserve them.
 In addition to these activities, however, you will also find sources of waste and activities that do not bring value.

 Activities that do not bring value can be omitted from our value stream and thus save team capacity and time.
 The time saved can then be spent by your team on other, more important things.
 You can thus be able to improve the functioning of the team, increase people’s motivation, but also shorten the delivery time to the customer.
 An indisputable advantage is also the focus of your team’s attention not only on the product, but also on the way it delivers the product.